Homepage Accessibility

 • Stability

-In Internet Explorer, the content of the page always looks the same to screen readers.
-However, in other browsers, the content does not always appear in the same way.
+In Internet Explorer, the page content always looks the same to screen readers.
+However, in other browsers, the content does not always appear the same way.

 Increasing the level of accessibility

-CARNET will implement corrective measures to address the inaccessible content of its corporate website as much as possible, following the training of employees to create, manage and maintain the content of website and software solutions for mobile devices under the Accessibility Act.
-This will be implemented by the Central State Office for the Development of Digital Society, in cooperation with the State School of Public Administration, the Information Commissioner and the national umbrella organization of persons with disabilities.
+CARNET will implement corrective measures to address the inaccessible content of its corporate website as much as possible, following the training of employees to create, manage, and maintain website content and software solutions for mobile devices under the Accessibility Act.
+This will be implemented by the Central State Office for the Development of Digital Society, in cooperation with the State School of Public Administration, the Information Commissioner, and the national umbrella organization of persons with disabilities.

 Preparation of this Statement of Accessibility

-This Statement was prepared on 23 September 2019, according to the Template of the Statement of Accessibility, which complies with the Directive (EU) 2016/2102 of the European Parliament and the Council on the accessibility of websites and mobile applications of public sector bodies.
-It was established by the EU Commission Implementing Decision 2018/1523 of 11 October 2018.
+This Statement was prepared on September 23, 2019, and revised on October 8, 2025, in accordance with the Accessibility Statement Template compliant with Directive (EU) 2016/2102 of the European Parliament and of the Council on the accessibility of the websites and mobile applications of public sector bodies, as established by Commission Implementing Decision (EU) 2018/1523 of October 11, 2018.

 An assessment method in the form of accessibility testing was used to prepare this Statement.